 What did you think about Outlander season 3 episode 9 as a whole?

 Be sure to share some of your thoughts in the comments!
 Meanwhile, you can head over here to retrieve more updates on what’s coming next; or, like us on Facebook for additional updates on Outlander plus others we cover at CarterMatt.
 (Photo: Starz.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!